-Audio-visual items and age-protected items are only available for holds by patrons registered to the owning library/region, and are only available for pickup within the item's owning system.
+Select categories of items (defined by circulation modifiers) and age-protected items are only available for holds by patrons registered to the owning library/region, and are only available for pickup within the item's owning system.
 [2007.02]

 Age Protection allows libraries to prevent holds on new books (on a copy by copy basis) from outside the owning library's branch or system for a designated amount of time.
 The purpose of this is to give the library's local patrons a chance to check out the new book before sending it off to other libraries.
 Libraries typically use this feature for popular fiction, but may also choose to use it for any or all other new books.

 Each item (copy) has an “age_protect” flag which may be set to 3 month, 6 month, or None (based on the item's activation date):